Red Velvet Bundt Cake

 Instructions

-• Preheat your oven to 350 degrees Fahrenheit.
+• Preheat your oven to 350 degrees Fahrenheit (175 degrees Celsius).
 Butter and flour your Bundt cake pan and set aside.

 • In a stand mixer or large bowl using a hand mixer, cream the butter and sugar together until fluffy.

-• Next add in the oil and mix.
-Then add in your eggs and egg yolk, mixing in one egg / egg yolk at a time.
+• Next, add in the oil and mix.
+Then add in your eggs and egg yolks, mixing in one egg/egg yolk at a time.

 • After combined, add ½ of the dry ingredients to the wet ingredients and mix together.
 Then add in the buttermilk and finally the other ½ of the dry ingredients.